Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``ideal-condensed``
 -------------------

-A condensed phase ideal solution as :ct:`described here <IdealSolidSolnPhase>`.
+An ideal liquid or solid solution as :ct:`described here <IdealSolidSolnPhase>`.

 Additional fields: